CORE Results as Defined by Lonza

 policy / foreign exchange management policy and process:

-The group operates defined-benefit pension plans in various countries, with the major plans in Switzerland, Great Britain and the United States (these plans are described in the Annual Report 2013 on pages 125-127).
+The group operates defined-benefit pension plans in various countries, with the major plans in Switzerland, Great Britain and the United States (these plans are described in the finalncial section of the Annual Report 2014 on pages 45-47).
 For pension accounting purposes, these plans are considered as defined benefit plans.

 The significant actuarial assumptions at the reporting date (expressed as weighted averages) were as follows: